Skip to main content

-The “Thought Summits” could be viewed as a first step towards multi-institutional, large-scale, external funding opportunities that merge methodological innovations in data science with real-word applications.
+“Thought Summits” are meant to identify new and exciting areas of research, and they produce a whitepaper that can be viewed as a first step towards multi-institutional, large-scale, external funding opportunities that merge methodological innovations in Data Science and Artificial Intelligence with compelling applications.

 Who may apply

-- All Cornell University faculty are invited to apply.
+1. All Cornell University faculty are invited to apply.
 Ideally, proposals will be from teams of three or more PIs, representing at least three different departments.
-A faculty member can participate on at most one proposal.
+A faculty member can participate in at most one proposal for this call.

 Proposal Process